Limited symptom attack

 A limited symptom attack (LSA), also referred to as a limited symptom panic attack (LPA), is a milder, less comprehensive form of panic attack, with fewer than four panic related symptoms being experienced (APA 1994).
 For example, a sudden episode of intense dizziness or trembling accompanied by fear that something terrible is about to happen.
 Many people with panic disorder have a mixture of full blown and limited symptom attacks.
 LSAs often manifest in anxiety disorders, phobias, panic disorder, and agoraphobia.
-However, experiencing an LSA is not necessarily indicative of mental illness.
+However, experiencing an LSA is not necessarily indicative of a mental disorder.
 Often persons recovering from or being treated for panic attacks and panic disorder will experience LSAs.

 Signs and symptoms

 According to the DSM-5-TR, during an LSA, fewer than four of the following symptoms would be experienced, in contrast to a full blown panic attack, which must include four or more symptoms.